 Connie currently serves as President of Grisell Funeral Service.
 She is a licensed funeral director, embalmer, and pre-need insurance advisor in both West Virginia and Ohio; and a crematory director in West Virginia.
-She is a member of Simpson United Methodist Church, where she has served on the Staff Parish Relations Committee; National Funeral Directors Association; West Virginia Funeral Directors Association; Eastern Star # 86; and the Marshall County Hunting and Fishing Club.
-Connie has also served on the Marshall County Chamber of Commerce and the Greater New Martinsville Development Committee.
+She is a member of Simpson United Methodist Church, where she has served on the Staff Parish Relations Committee and Finance Committee; National Funeral Directors Association; West Virginia Funeral Directors Association; Eastern Star # 86; and the Marshall County Hunting and Fishing Club.
+Connie serves on the Marshall County Chamber of Commerce and has also served Greater New Martinsville Development Committee.

 Elliott G. Grisell